MaximeMenotti/sveltekit-router-issue-reproducer/README.md

 ## 🏛 Architecture
 This POC is composed by 2 folder one for content renderer and one consumer

-### ⚙️ next-js-content-renderer
+### ⚙️ svelte-content-renderer
 An example of what our new content renderer could be.
-It can render static HTML content through API by url `/api/render`.
+It can render static HTML content through API by url `/fragement`.
+You can access to all given component by using `/fragment?component=Header`
-Bundle js for js interaction can be generated with webpack by running `yarn widget:build`

-JS and CSS needed for integration are delivered by `public` folder asset of next js project.
+Kudos to @thollander for the inspiration and [demo](https://github.com/dktunited/break-legacy-with-svelte) of this concept

 ### ⚙️ next-js-consumer
 An example of consumer build with [Next js](https://nextjs.org/)